 Native Plant Materials Development

-Protecting native plants and natural areas has always been at the heart of our work at the North Carolina Botanical Garden.
-We are expanding that work thanks to recent funding to begin developing plant and seed resources for the restoration and rehabilitation of native plant communities.
-The use of locally sourced native plants and seeds is important because it provides plant material that is more likely to become established, compete better with local populations, be more genetically diverse and is better adapted to the site.
+Protecting native plants and natural areas is heart of our work at the North Carolina Botanical Garden.
+We have been able to expand that work thanks to recent funding to develop plant and seed resources for the restoration and rehabilitation of native plant communities.
+Locally-sourced native plants – or ecotypes – are better adapted to the local environment, more genetically diverse, and better able to become established.